90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-83. What activity is commonly associated with the celebration of Galentine’s Day, which falls on February 13th?
+83. Question: What activity is commonly associated with the celebration of Galentine’s Day, which falls on February 13th?

 Answer: Spending time with female friends